Venice: Literature

 Venice has long been a source of inspiration for authors, playwrights, and poets, and at the forefront of the technological development of printing and publishing.

 Two of the most noted Venetian writers were Marco Polo in the Middle Ages and, later, Giacomo Casanova.
 Polo (1254–1324) was a merchant who voyaged to the Orient.
 His series of books, co-written with Rustichello da Pisa and titled Il Milione provided important knowledge of the lands east of Europe, from the Middle East to China, Japan, and Russia.
 Giacomo Casanova (1725–1798) was a prolific writer and adventurer best remembered for his autobiography, Histoire De Ma Vie (Story of My Life), which links his colourful lifestyle to the city of Venice.

-Venetian playwrights followed the old Italian theatre tradition of Commedia dell'arte.
+Venetian playwrights followed the old Italian theatre tradition of commedia dell'arte.
 Ruzante (1502–1542), Carlo Goldoni (1707–1793), and Carlo Gozzi (1720–1806) used the Venetian dialect extensively in their comedies.

 Venice has also inspired writers from abroad.
 Shakespeare set Othello and The Merchant of Venice in the city, as did Thomas Mann his novel, Death in Venice (1912).
 The French writer Philippe Sollers spent most of his life in Venice and published A Dictionary For Lovers of Venice in 2004.

 The city features prominently in Henry James's The Aspern Papers and The Wings of the Dove.
 It is also visited in Evelyn Waugh's Brideshead Revisited and Marcel Proust's In Search of Lost Time.
 Perhaps the best-known children's book set in Venice is The Thief Lord, written by the German author Cornelia Funke.

+Venice is described in Goethe's Italian Journey, 1786–1788.
+He describes the architecture, including a church by Palladio and also attends the opera.
+He visits the shipbuilding yards at the Arsenal.
+He is fascinated by the street life of Venice, which he describes as a kind of performance.

 The poet Ugo Foscolo (1778–1827), born in Zante, an island that at the time belonged to the Republic of Venice, was also a revolutionary who wanted to see a free republic established in Venice following its fall to Napoleon.

 Venice also inspired the poetry of Ezra Pound, who wrote his first literary work in the city.
 Pound died in 1972, and his remains are buried in Venice's cemetery island of San Michele.

 Venice is also linked to the technological aspects of writing.
 The city was the location of one of Italy's earliest printing presses called Aldine Press, established by Aldus Manutius in 1494.
 From this beginning Venice developed as an important typographic centre.
 Around fifteen percent of all printing of the fifteenth century came from Venice, and even as late as the 18th century was responsible for printing half of Italy's published books.